 Egyptian Spice Bazaar is housed in a building that was built in 1660 and named after the fact that the goods for trade from the India and far east was arriving to this place over Egypt by the Egyptian Caravan, during the period of the Ottomans.

-Egyptian Spice Bazaar consists of a series of covered streets featuring 100 shops and two restaurants along the gates.
+Egyptian Spice Bazaar Istanbul consists of a series of covered streets featuring 100 shops and two restaurants along the gates.
 The nickname “Spice” was given for the majority of the shops’ selling herbs and spices.

 You are able to find about every kind of herbs and spices at the market, and as well as ingredients for cooking, Turkish delight and Turkish coffee.